 In the 19th century Australia had a number of outlaws or bushrangers; the most famous is Ned Kelly.
 Edward or Ned Kelly was born in 1855 of Irish parents.
 Ned Kelly became a bushranger in 1878 when policemen called Alexander Fitzpatrick went to arrest his brother for horse stealing.
-There was a fight at the Kelly's home.
+There was a fight at Kelly's home.
 It is not known exactly what happened.
 It was later claimed that the policeman assaulted Ned's sister Kate.
 Whatever the truth Fitzpatrick claimed that Ned's mother Ellen attacked him and that Ned shot at him.
-Subsequently Mrs. Kelly was given 3 years hard labour.
+Subsequently, Mrs. Kelly was given 3 years of hard labor.
 Since he was now accused of attempted murder Ned then became a bushranger with his brother Dan.
 They were joined by two other men, Steve Hart and Joe Byrne.

 In October 1878 a party of 4 policemen were looking for Ned Kelly.
 Two of them were at a camp at Stringybark Creek when Kelly found them first.
 One policeman, Constable Lonigan was shot and killed.
 The other was held captive until the two other policemen returned.
 Both of them were shot.
 The Kelly gang then carried out two bank robberies at Euroa and Jerilderie.
-Shortly afterwards Joe Byrne found out that his friend Aaron Sherritt was an informant.
+Shortly afterward Joe Byrne found out that his friend Aaron Sherritt was an informant.
 Byrne duly shot Sherritt.

 Ned Kelly himself was convicted of the murder of Constable Lonigan.
 Ned Kelly was hanged in Melbourne on 11 November 1880.
 His last words were 'such is life'.